A Stray Cat Is NOT A Feral Cat!

 A feral cat is in unsocialized cat.
 Either he was born outside and never lived with humans, or he/she is a house cat who has strayed from home and overtime has thrown off the effects of the domestication and reverted to a wild state.

 Feral cats should not be taken to a local shelter to be adopted.
 Feral cats are not pet cats, and they will be killed at most shelters.
 Because they are un-adoptable, they sometimes don’t even make it to the shelter, but are killed in the animal control truck.
 Even no-kill shelters are not able to place feral cats.

-No more kittens.
-Their numbers gradually go down.
-The annoying behaviors of a mating cats, such as howling and fighting, stop.
+No more unwanted kittens.
+Their numbers gradually decrease.
+The annoying behaviors of a mating cats–such as howling and fighting– cease.
 The cats are vaccinated and they are fed on a regular schedule.
-This ongoing care create a safety net for both the cats in the community.
+This ongoing care create a safety net for both the cats and the community.

 We feed about 15 feline colonies (anywhere between 2 and 22 cats in a colony) roughly about 20 stops a day.
 That’s about 700 cats!